Top 10 Biggest Disadvantages of Being Left Handed

 10 Bumping elbows with the person next to them

-Say you're in a dining table, and you sit next to a person that's right handed.
-Being the polar opposites, you tend to bump elbows with each other which gets very annoying when you're trying to eat.
+Say you're at a dining table, and you sit next to a person that's right-handed.
+Being polar opposites, you tend to bump elbows with each other.
+This gets very annoying when you're trying to eat.

 BAdd New Item